Frequently Asked Questions

 02. How do I clean and polish my guitar?

-To clean your guitar, wipe it down with a clean, damp cotton cloth with water then a dry cotton cloth to dry.
-For polishing, we recommend using Martin Polish and Cleaner which is available for purchase online and in our 1833 Shop.
-We recommend this polish for gloss finish guitars but not satin finish.
-It will not harm satin finish guitars, though after time the finish may begin to shine unevenly.
-It is best to use just plain water on satin finish guitars.
+To clean your instrument, wipe with a clean, damp cotton cloth using water .
+Then dry with a clean cotton cloth For polishing, we recommend using Martin Polish which is available for purchase online and in our 1833 Shop.
+We offer two products: one is for satin finish and one is for gloss finish.

 Back to Top